alexpineda/titan-reactor/CONTRIBUTING.md

 ## Build
 We use `yarn ^1.0` workspaces allowing us to keep seperate packages for interrelated functionality:
+- titan-reactor - The main game package
 - bw-chk-modified - A fork of bw-chk that provides additional data
 - casc-lib - A fork of casclib that allows simultaneous CASC archive access with BW
 - downgrade-replay - A node package to downgrade replays and chk files from SCR to BW
 - pkware-wasm - A node package that implements StormLib compression/decompression
-- titan-reactor - The main game package

 For our build we use `electron-webpack` which includes hot reload for both renderer and main process

-External packages include openbw-bridge.
+You will also need openbw-bridge.exe which is included in static directory for you and can also be built (see https://github.com/imbateam-gg/ChkForge).

 ## package/titan-reactor
 **src/build** - Additional hooks into electron-webpack build process